Three Card Tarot Spread

 Three-card readings work best when the cards are read together rather than one at a time.
 The interpretation looks at how the first card sets the tone, how the second card develops or challenges it, and how the third card points toward resolution, continuation, or change.

-Three Card Spread FAQ
+Open guide →Three Card Spread FAQ

 What does each position mean in a Three-Card spread?

 In the classic layout, Card 1 shows what shaped the present, Card 2 shows the current energy or challenge, and Card 3 shows the likely direction if the pattern continues.
-Other useful frameworks include Situation / Action / Outcome and Option A / Option B / Guidance.
+Other useful frameworks include Situation / Action / Direction and Option A / Option B / Guidance.

 Is Three Card better than Single Card?